vectordotdev/vector/rfcs/2022-03-15-11851-ingest-opentelemtry-traces.md

 - Support `opentelemetry` source to `datadog_traces` sink forwarding by dealing with:
   - Traces normalization to a single format inside Vector
   - Conversion to/from this format in all traces sources/sinks
-- APM stats computation logic, with an implementation for the `opentelemetry` sources, applicable for all traces sources.
-It will come with a knob to turn it on/off.
+- APM stats computation logic, with an implementation fully function for traces from both the `opentelemetry` and the `datadog_agent` sources.

 ### Out of scope